wdporter/i-am-that-vuepress/45-what-comes-and-goes-has-no-being/readme.md

 All talk of <span data-tippy-content="Knowledge, especially the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.">jnana</span> is a sign of ignorance.
 It is the mind that imagines that it does not know and then comes to know.
 Reälity knows nothing of these contortions.
-Even the idea of God as the Creäter is false.
+Even the idea of God as the Creätor is false.
 Do I owe my beïng to any other beïng?
 Because I *am*, all *is*.